xyphro/Sun2000MeterTransposer/README.md

 - uModbus [1] project.
 I changed the file slightly and included all dependencies within the src folder.
 Main modifications were done for speed/latency purposes
 - DTSU666-Modbus [2] project: This project was of major support for the idea and to get register details.
 - GitHub user salakrzy
+- Kai for testing it in endless debug sessions remotely whilr I was still busy ibstalling my solar installation and could not test myself

 # Compatibility

-Tested with sun2000 3 phase 10kW inverters and proven working eith spc147 and 148 firmware versions.
+Tested with sun2000 3 phase 10kW inverters and proven working with spc147 and 148 firmware versions.
 As of now there is no newer one available.

 [1] https://github.com/pycom/pycom-modbus/tree/master/uModbus